 The lightweight integration requires just a few lines of codes can drop right into your site's HTML.
 For advanced users and developers, we provide a set of options and callback functions that you can use to directly integrate the uploader into your forms and workflow.

 Here is a sample list of customers who integrated our solution into their pages.
-You can click on the image to get closer look.

 Each receive folder includes a set of the most commonly used fields when you create a new form.
 You can customize the form to add new fields, remove any of the default fields, and change the order forms appear on your form.
-See step-by-step instructions in our Form Builder documentation
+See step-by-step instructions in our Form Builder documentation.

 To set up your integration, follow these simple steps: